BBM Enterprise SDK is now BlackBerry Spark Communications Platform. Learn more, and download it for free at BlackBerry.com/Spark.

 Each chat message in Spark protocol carries a specific “tag” which can be used to filter messages.
 Furthermore, the message itself can carry any arbitrary JSON payload, allowing one to communicate all manner of data or meta-data that can be serialized to JSON, in a chat.
 The data can include anything, such as including base64 encoded binary data, up to a maximum of 70 KB for the message in its entirety (this includes other message properties, the “thumb” for file transfers, etc)

 Example: Sharing Location Data

-In the Location Sharing example, we take advantage of the BBM Enterprise SDK’s customizable message payload capability to share real-time location updates between chat participants.
+In the Location Sharing example, we take advantage of Spark’s customizable message payload capability to share real-time location updates between chat participants.
 A custom tag “Location” is defined to identify these application specific data types, and messages are sent with a JSON payload that includes the user’s current location.
 The application then parses incoming messages, and renders the participant’s location data points on a map.

 Send Location Updates to a Chat

 To send a location update to a chat, we create a JSON serializable dictionary containing our location data and any other pertinent information.
 This information is then sent, as a message, to the appropriate chat.

 Extract Location Updates from a Chat

 To handle incoming location specific updates, we create a filtered list of chat messages with the “Location” tag which will be updated automatically for us as new messages arrive.

 Location data is just one example of a custom message type that can be sent in a chat.
 The possibilities are endless:

 - A custom message can be inserted into a chat by the initiator whenever a BBM Enterprise audio or video call ends which can then be used to render a call log.